 Use this guide to take you through the key elements of Endnote Online software (sometimes called Endnote Web).
 The tabs on the right of the screen can be used to navigate section-by-section or to go direct to a specific topic as required.

-Endnote Online allows storage of references from databases and other sources, and can be used with the Cite while you Write tool to insert citations and create reference lists directly in Word.
+EO is web-based, allows storage of references from databases and other sources, and can be used with the Cite while you Write tool to insert citations and create reference lists directly in Word.

 You should include a reference every time you quote, paraphrase (i.e. write someone's information in your own words), summarise or gain ideas from another person's work